 Advantages of using Databricks

 Flexibility is the win.
 Predictability is the tax.
-If cluster policies and job standards are inconsistent, you end up paying for “one-off” runtimes that are hard to budget and harder to debug.
+If you do not keep cluster policies, job standards, and DBU governance consistent, you can end up paying for one-off runtimes that are hard to budget and harder to debug.
+Databricks also tends to get expensive when clusters stay up after the work is done or when exploratory compute becomes an always-on habit.

 What is Snowflake and why choose it?

-Snowflake is a cloud data platform often chosen for analytics-first usage.
-Storage and compute are separated, and compute is delivered through warehouses that are easy to size and isolate by workload.
+Snowflake is a cloud data platform often chosen when you are running analytics-first workloads.
+Storage and compute are separated, and compute is delivered through virtual warehouses that are easy to size and isolate by workload.
+Snowflake bills compute in credits, while its underlying storage layer uses automatic micro-partitions to improve pruning and query efficiency.

 Features of Snowflake